Transformative Autism Programs

 Registration and Deposit:

-Reserve your date, receive your confirmation packet, and get started on the pre-program Orientation support to prepare for your program.
+Reserve your date, receive your confirmation packet, and begin the pre-program support in preparation for your program.

-Our programs at Rocky Point Academy focus on developmental therapy, emphasizing the holistic growth of the individual through natural interactions and experiences within a structured framework.
+Our programs at Rocky Point Academy focus on developmental therapy, emphasizing the holistic growth of the individual through natural interactions and experiences.

-Approach: Concentrates on the individual's overall development, highlighting emotional, social, and cognitive growth.
-It involves the person in meaningful, experiential activities aligned with their interests, fostering natural development and seamless integration into everyday life.
+Approach: Focuses on the individual's overall development, highlighting emotional, social, and cognitive growth.
+It engages the individual in meaningful hands-on activities that aligns with their interests, promoting natural growth and smooth integration into daily life.

 Core Beliefs: Learning is viewed as a dynamic process, with emphasis on the fundamental building blocks from which all learning is derived.
-Understanding the individual's developmental stage is crucial, and working within their capacities promotes growth, with new behaviors emerging from this enriched understanding.
+Understanding the individual's developmental stage is crucial; working within their capacities promotes growth and leads to new behaviours.

-Approach: Employs structured, goal-oriented methods to modify specific behaviors.
-The focus is on reinforcing desired behaviors and reducing unwanted ones through reinforcement techniques.
+Approach: Employs structured, goal-oriented methods to modify specific behaviours.
+The focus is on promoting desired behaviours and diminishing unwanted ones using reinforcement techniques.

-Core Beliefs: Operates on the principles of behavior modification, based on the idea that behaviors can be learned or unlearned in response to external stimuli.
+Core Beliefs: Operates on the principles of behaviour modification, based on the idea that behaviours can be learned or unlearned in response to external stimuli.

 Common Characteristics